Professional advice

 2. Let the school have a copy of the report and recommendations.

 3. Implementation of the recommendations.
-If school won't intervene then seek out an independent specialist teacher, try the BDA.
+If school won't intervene then seek out an independent specialist teacher, try the BDA or PATOSS.

 The Hostile Child